NLP2CT/E-Att/README.md

 # E-Att

 This repository contains the source code of Attention Mechanism with Energy-Friendly Operations.
+Paper link is [here](https://arxiv.org/abs/2204.13353).

 # Citation